 Document Shred Events

-The City of Indian Wells offers two annual document shred events.
+The City of Indian Wells offers four annual document shred events.
 These allow residents the opportunity to securely dispose of financial records, medical papers and other sensitive documents.
 These items are destroyed on-site by a mobile shredding unit.

 Shred Event location: